 Close to St Albans with its Roman ruins and good local walks, there is a delightfully welcoming atmosphere at this picturesque 17th-century pub, which is tucked away in a peaceful hamlet.
 Wooden benches and tables, antique dressers, log fires and exposed beams set the interior style and there’s a large enclosed garden.
 Both traditional and modern pub fare is offered.
-At lunch there’s ploughman's, baked potatoes, garden salads, deli platters, burgers and toasted sandwiches; while on the evening menu there might be harissa baked chicken, house chips, buttered spinach and roasted vine tomatoes, followed by cherry and almond tartlette with double cream.
+At lunch there’s ploughman's, baked potatoes, garden salads, deli platters, burgers and toasted sandwiches; while on the evening menu there might be lamb koftas, feta cheese salad, pittas, tzatziki and olives, followed by cherry and almond tart with double cream.

 Open all year